 All pupils at MTS have studied Latin in Years 7 and 8, and most of those who join at 13+ have studied it for several years already.
-It is therefore unsurprising that many boys - around sixty each year (excluding those studying the joint Latin and Greek course) - choose to continue their study of Latin.
+It is therefore unsurprising that many pupils - around sixty each year choose to continue their study of Latin (in addition to about thirty pupils studying the joint Greek and Latin course).